All Episodes

 I think the rich and the super rich and a 1% like me need to be paying more taxes.

-But then Warren Buffett, this by the way, this is called an inversion.
+But then Warren Buffett, this, by the way, this is called an inversion.

 It's what Walgreen did, which they then buckled and canceled the deal because of pressure.

-The combined company be based in Canada because of Tim Horton's strong roots north of the border.
+The combined company would be based in Canada because of Tim Horton's strong roots north of the border.

 And then in May, Warren Buffett said, I will not pay a dime more of individual taxes than I owe, and I won't pay a dime more of corporate taxes than we owe.